ktantikarun/ktantikarun/README.md

 - Previously, worked at <a href="https://www.refinitiv.com/en">Refinitiv</a> and <a href="https://www.zipmex.com">Zipmex</a>
 - Interested in <b>HFT</b>, <b>Low Latency Systems</b>, <b>Algorithmic Trading</b> and <b>Cryptocurrency</b>
 - Currently learning <b>DevOps</b>
-- I regulary write articles on Medium
+- Happy to collaborate on any interesting projects in finance fields, DM me !

-### 📈  Technology & Tools
+### 📈  Tech and Tools I have been using recently

 <ul>
 <p>